kamranahmedse/developer-roadmap/src/data/projects/nginx-log-analyser.md

 You are required to create a shell script that reads the log file and provides the following information:

+1. Top 5 IP addresses with the most requests
+2. Top 5 most requested paths
+3. Top 5 response status codes
+4. Top 5 user agents

+Here is an example of what the output should look like:

 ```text
 Top 5 IP addresses with the most requests:
 45.76.135.253 - 1000 requests